rsamp/HuskyNOM/README.md

 Inspired by Yelp, and built in just 2 weeks with Ruby on Rails and React.js, HuskyNOM is focused around the University of Washington area and allows users to find top-rated restaurants and read/leave reviews.

 ## Features
-- [ ] Uses custom-built authentication system with BCrypt
+- [ ] Uses custom-built authentication system that hashes and salts passwords with BCrypt
 - [ ] Integrates Google Maps API to filter restaurants based on map bounds
 - [ ] Utilizes Cloudinary API to allow image upload